-The electromagnetic radiation emitted from cell phones negatively affects the sperm count and its quality in men as well as some other major health risks like cancer and poor mental health.
+The electromagnetic radiation emitted from cell phones negatively affects the sperm count and its quality in men as well as cause some other major health risks like cancer and poor mental health.

 Keeping the cell phone in front pockets for over 4 hours daily is found to be associated with the percentage of immature sperms.